sahancava/challengeHeinekamp/README.md

 [x] Clicking the 'Preview' link of the uploaded files will show you the first page of the file.<br>

 ## Downloading a File
 [x] If a file is shareable, you'll see 'Download' link at the action section.
-Clicking 'Download' link both will make you download the file and will increase the downloadCount by one <span style="color:red;font-weight:bold;">only if the expire date of the file is ahead of the current time.</span>
+Clicking 'Download' link both will make you download the file and will increase the downloadCount by one **only if the expire date of the file is ahead of the current time.**

 # Application Architecture Description
 This application follows a modern and user-friendly architecture, using React and React Bootstrap to create a simple and intuitive file management system.
 The architecture focuses on being easy to use, reusable, and providing a smooth experience for users.